 The Blackhawk evolved out of studies performed during the war by Curtiss for a twin engine, jet powered ground attack aircraft designated the XA-43.
 In November 1945, the project was redefined into the Blackhawk all weather interceptor.
 After long delays in development, the XF-87 Blackhawk took to the air at Muroc on 1 March 1948.
 The Blackhawk was a big aircraft for a fighter, with a length of 19.15 meters (62 feet 10 inches), a wingspan of 18.3 meters (60 feet), a height of 6.1 meters (20 feet), an empty weight of 11,760 kilograms (25,930 pounds), and a fully loaded weight of 22,635 kilograms (49,900 pounds).

-The Blackhawk featured straight center-mounted wings and tricycle landing gear.
-It was a two-seat aircraft, with the flight crew sitting in a side by side bubble canopy, and was powered by four Westinghouse XJ34-WE-7 turbojets, with 13.3 kN (1,360 kgp / 3,000 lbf) of thrust each, fitted in pairs in nacelles mounted under the middle of each wing.
+The Blackhawk featured straight mid-mounted wings and tricycle landing gear.
+It was a two-seat aircraft, with the flight crew sitting in side-by-side under a bubble canopy, and was powered by four Westinghouse XJ34-WE-7 turbojets, with 13.3 kN (1,360 kgp / 3,000 lbf) of thrust each, fitted in pairs in nacelles mounted under the middle of each wing.
 Four turbojets were required because of the low thrust offered by the engines available at the time.
-The aircraft was to be fitted with four 20 millimeter cannon in a swiveling nose turret installation, like that evaluated on the F-89A.
+The aircraft was to be fitted with four 20-millimeter cannon in a swiveling nose turret installation, like that evaluated on the F-89A.

 CURTISS XF-87 BLACKHAWK: _____________________ _________________ _______________________ spec metric english _____________________ _________________ _______________________ wingspan 18.29 meters 60 feet wing area 55.74 sq_meters 600 sq_feet length 19.15 meters 62 feet 10 inches height 6.1 meters 20 feet empty weight 11,762 kilograms 25,930 pounds MTO weight 22,635 kilograms 49,900 pounds max speed at altitude 965 KPH 600 MPH / 520 KT service ceiling 12,500 meters 41,000 feet range 1,620 kilometers 1,000 MI / 870 NMI _____________________ _________________ _______________________